hacksu/Chrome-Extensions-Lesson/readme.md

     e.style.display = 'none';
 }
 ```
-Saving our changes, the p elements in our document is no longer visible.
+Saving our changes, the p elements in our document are no longer visible.

 Let's try something more fun.
 [CSS has a couple of built-in filters](https://developer.mozilla.org/en-US/docs/Web/CSS/filter), which we can choose to apply to the entirety of the loaded webpage.